r-k03/VEats/README.md

+## Introduction
+Our database application relates to the food and online delivery industry, specifically the management between customers, delivery drivers, and restaurants.
+This application intends to manage data of customers (e.g. food preferences/allergies and residing location), delivery drivers (e.g. working time and locations), and restaurants (e.g. food items and its ingredients).
+The emphasis is not on the retail/sales of food, but rather organizing the collection of data from the “end users” (i.e. the three mentioned above) of the industry.

+For reasons in maintaining simplicity to account for the short summer course time, we have decided to keep our app local to Vancouver.
+Behold, Vancouver Eats!

+## Tasks List
 Below are the lists of tasks to do for the frontend and the backend respectively.
 The timeline will follow the top-down flow of the list under each of the respective subheaders with each task to be completed with an estimated time and subsequently followed by another:

-## Tasks List

 ### General
 - [x] Set up base project - to be done ASAP, ~1 hour - Jack